 Louvre Abu Dhabi

-In the heart of the Saadiyat Cultural District, the £1 billion 24,000 square metre structure has placed Abu Dhabi well and truly on the high culture map.
+In the heart of the Saadiyat Cultural District, the £1 billion 24,000 square metre structure has placed Abu Dhabi well and truly to the top of the culture map.
 The permanent collection at the Louvre Abu Dhabi houses over 600 artworks, with pieces specially chosen to bridge the gap between Eastern and Western art.

 From admiring Impressionist and Surrealist paintings by famous European and American painters to historical carvings from ancient China and Iran.
 There is a huge mix as you explore the galleries arranged by time period and theme, which helps build a cohesive narrative as you wander through.